tuya/tuya-rtc-camera-sdk-ios/README.md

     _authCode = @"input your client id";
     ...
 ```

 ### Step 2
+According to your region, fill in the appropriate regionCode, you can refer to the following content `RegionCode Comparison Table`.
+Here is the parameter that should be filled in with "cn" for my region (Hangzhou, Zhejiang Province, China)
+[[TuyaRTCEngine alloc] initRtcEngineWithClientId:clientId secretId:secret authCodeId:authCode regionCode:@"cn" delegate:delegate];

+### Step 3
 Copy the library files
 - Copy the framework files from one of the Libraries versions to the current project and put it in the right place to make sure it can be linked correctly